-Although the HTA found that Lindare Medical Ltd (the establishment) had met the majority of the HTA's standards that were assessed during the VRA, one major shortfall was found against standards for Governance and Quality and five minor shortfalls were found against standards for Governance and Quality, and Premises, Facilities and Equipment.
+Although the HTA found that J&J Medical (the establishment) had met the majority of the HTA's standards that were assessed during the VRA, four minor shortfalls were found against standards for Governance and Quality, and Premises, Facilities and Equipment.
+The shortfalls were in relation to: an inappropriate documented plan for the contingency storage of records in the event of termination of activities; an incomplete set of risk assessments; lack of availability of risk assessments to staff; and the absence of validation of transport procedures for tissue products.